Mahad410/taotnpwaft/README.md

 </a>
 <p>Made with [contrib.rocks](https://contrib.rocks)</p>

-- Congrats!!
-You have read this far, it means you know our motive very well and we would love to see your support
+Congrats!!
+You have read this far, it means you know our motive very well and we would love to see your support please consider contributing to our documentation or supporting us.
+Your participation lets us know you are interested in helping us grow.

+There are a few things you can do to help us out.

-- 1. Star this repository
+* Star this repository

+* Follow this repository

-- 2. Create a PR to improve the contents of this repo.
+* Create a PR to improve the contents of this repo.

+* Create an issue

+* Request a feature.

+* Bug report our site and/or content

+* Consider financially supporting us (link to come soon)

+* Help us create or edit content